Muhammad-Jafar/SingularityBaseMobile/Brain/token-reference-rule.md

 - **descriptive naming**:
   Reference must be descriptive and expose its full identity within its name.
   `internal val TextSansSerif32NormalLS0LH40 get() = Color.White`.
-  The idea is to make it not duplicated so multiple token can refer single clear identity reference.
+  The idea is to make it not duplicated so multiple token can refer to single clear identity reference.